petabyt/petabyt/README.md

 I am an amature astronomer.
 See https://petabyte.heb12.com/astro/

 ## Why Free Software
 I create free software not because I think proprietary software is evil, but because I think
 free software is better.
 My goal is to help people, to make the world a better place than how I
 found it.
 And I believe I can help people best with free software.

+What is free software? https://www.gnu.org/philosophy/free-sw.en.html